hariszaf/pema/README.md

 PEMA will **fail** unless you name the aforementioned files and directories **exactly** as described above.
 <br />

-Here is an example of how your *analysis folder* should be in case you do want a phyloseq analysis:
+Here is an example of how your *analysis directory* should be in case you do want a phyloseq analysis:

 ```
-user@home-PC:~/Desktop/analysis_folder$ ls
+user@home-PC:~/Desktop/analysis_directory$ ls
 mydata  parameters.tsv  phyloseq_in_PEMA.R  metadata.csv
 ```

 and in case you do not:
 ```
-user@home-PC:~/Desktop/analysis_folder$ ls
+user@home-PC:~/Desktop/analysis_directory$ ls
 mydata  parameters.tsv
 ```

 # Parameters' file
 The most crucial component in running PEMA is the parameters file.
-This file must be located **in** the *analysis folder* and the user needs to fill it **every time** PEMA is about to be called.
-If you need more than one analyses to run, then you need to make copies of the parameters' file and have one of those in eah of the analysis folders you create.
+This file must be located **in** the *analysis directory* and the user needs to fill it **every time** PEMA is about to be called.
+If you need more than one analyses to run, then you need to make copies of the parameters' file and have one of those in eah of the analysis directrories you create.

 So, here is the [***parameters.tsv***](https://github.com/hariszaf/pema/blob/master/parameters.tsv) file as it looks like, in a study case of our own.